sorrell/PanelScrollControl/README.md

 # PanelScrollControl
 A Winforms Scrollable Panel in the vein of Word 2013.
+A scrollable panel that could be used in a Word Addin that provides the feel of the scroll buttons in the:

+* Document Recovery Pane
+* Navigation Pane
+* Probably other panes I haven't yet cared to discover

 When you need to scroll with the feel of a native Office pane, this control provides the functionality.
 Designed to be used with existing code, simply pass your pane into the control, and check a few settings.
 ![image](http://i.imgur.com/C2r5nV2.gif)